Chris Cornell dead at age 52

 The Grammy-winning rocker had performed Wednesday night at the Fox Theatre in Detroit.

 Cornell began his career in the Seattle rock scene forming the band Soundgarden in 1984, which was influential in the 1990s grunge movement.

-The group disbanded in 1997 and released a greatest hits compilation the same year.
+Cornell became another in a line of lead singers from major grunge rock bands to pass away.
+Nirvana's Kurt Cobain was found dead in his Seattle home in 1994.
+His death was ruled a suicide.
+Alice in Chains' original singer, Layne Staley, died from a drug overdose in 2002.
+Scott Weiland of Stone Temple Pilots died of an accidental overdose in 2015.

+In interviews, Cornell discussed his past struggles with alcohol and the impact of his friends' deaths from substance abuse.

 In 2001, Cornell joined with three former members of Rage Against the Machine to form Audioslave.
 Their most successful single, "Like a Stone" released in 2003.

+The group's defining moment was a 2005 concert in Cuba, which at the time was billed as the country's first outdoor rock concert by an American band.

+As the charismatic frontman, Cornell was known for his raw and soulful voice.

-Cornell also sang the theme song to the James Bond movie "Casino Royale."
+He also sang the theme song to the James Bond movie "Casino Royale" and released five solo albums

 Soundgarden came back on stage in 2010 for festival performances and had recently started touring again.
 The band tweeted Wednesday night a quote from Cornell: "What I look forward to the most...is the camaraderie.
 It's what we missed when we weren't a band."